 - The rest leaves you to follow the instruction.

-Sonos bridge and Sonos boost are wi-fi extensions dedicated to your Sonos sound speakers.
-They both do the same job, so you can listen to music, or watch a movie without interruption.
+Sonos bridge and Boost are wi fi network extensions dedicated to your Sonos System sound speakers.
+They both do the same job, so you can stream music, or watch a movie without interruption.

-It’s not a must to own these wi-fi extensions unless you don’t have a poor internet connection, you own many Sonos speakers, you have thick walls, and live in a big house.
+It’s not a must to own these wifi network extensions unless you don’t have a poor internet connection, you own many Sonos speakers, you have thick walls, and live in a big house.

-Choosing Sonos boost over the bridge is a better choice because boost is a newer version, and the wi-fi range works more feet away in comparison with Sonos bridge.
+Choosing Boost over the bridge is a better choice because boost is a newer version, and the wi-fi range works more feet away in comparison with the Sonos bridge.